S.M.A.C.C. Code of Conduct

 - Do not publish or promote harmful, misleading, or illegal content.

-- Clearly label staged, satirical, or AI-generated content to avoid misleading your audience.
+- Clearly label staged, satirical, or AI-generated content.

 - Always disclose sponsorships, partnerships, or financial incentives.